dwightjack/vue-types/packages/docs/guide/validators.md

 ```
 </CodeExample>

 ::: ts
-You can specify the shape of the object as type argument:
+You can specify the shape of the object as the type argument:

 <CodeExample>